The U.S. Air Force is entering a robotic future

 Massachusetts-based Boston Dynamics was behind most of these examples.
-However, there is another company revolutionizing what robotic versions of man’s best friend can do, and it says its latest creation might be ready for war.
+But another company is revolutionizing what robotic versions of man’s best friend can do, and it says its latest creation might be ready for war.

-In January, Department of Defense contractor Ghost Robotics will be unleashing four of its semi-autonomous robots at Tyndall Air Force Base in Florida in what could be a step toward introducing robot dogs to conflict zones.
+In January, Defense Department contractor Ghost Robotics will be unleashing four of its semiautonomous robots at Tyndall Air Force Base in Florida in what could be a step toward introducing robot dogs to conflict zones.

-The hi-tech canines, known as Vision 60, are being touted as a security enhancement and are part of a plan to replace stationary surveillance cameras at the Air Force base, according to the military.
-However, Ghost Robotics envisions a scenario in the not-too-distant future where the machines go beyond just patrolling.
+The high-tech canines, known as Vision 60, are being touted as a security enhancement and are part of a plan to replace stationary surveillance cameras at the Air Force base, according to the military.
+Ghost Robotics, however, envisions a scenario in the not-too-distant future where the machines go beyond just patrolling.

-“We can see them in war zones, working with bombs, scouting, targeting, probably in 2022,” said Jiren Parikh, CEO of Ghost Robotics.
+“We can see them in war zones, working with bombs, scouting, targeting, probably in 2022,” said Jiren Parikh, chief executive of Ghost Robotics.
 “These can really become a warfighter’s best friend.”
 The military says the robots have the potential to be used in a “contingency, disaster or deployed environment.”
 On the Air Force base, the robots will enable human beings to focus on other tasks.

 Founded in 2015, Philadelphia-based Ghost Robotics designed the four-legged drone alternative to “feel the world” and remain balanced when prowling through water, tall grass and other terrain.
 The computerized canines can operate in subzero temperatures and were made to move like real animals, the company says.
 Also referred to as “unmanned ground vehicles” or UGVs, they can climb steps, run and turn themselves upright if knocked over.